ssugar/OldBlog/Embedded/Embedded-exec.md

 ### Different MS Power BI Embedded Options
 There are 3 different SKU series available for MS Power BI Embedded:
 * P-series SKU (Premium)
-    - mainly for Enterprises that want a full featured Business Intelligence platform, it is more expensive than the other options.
+    - mainly for Enterprises that want a full featured Business Intelligence platform.
+It is more expensive than the other options.
 * EM-series SKU (Embedded)
     - similar to the P-series SKU, but you can't share content via the online Power BI service.
 The lower tiers are currently difficult to purchase (requires a volume license agreement)
 * A-series SKU (Azure)